carpentries-incubator/python-humanities-lesson/episodes/02-index-slice-subset.md

 > ## Challenge - Queries
 >
-> 1. Select a subset of rows in the `surveys_df` DataFrame that contain data from
+> 1. Select a subset of rows in the `authors_df` DataFrame that contain data from
->   the year 1999 and that contain weight values less than or equal to 8.
+>   the year 1500 and that contain page count values less than or equal to 8.
 How
 >   many rows did you end up with?
 What did your neighbor get?
 >
 > 2. You can use the `isin` command in Python to query a DataFrame based upon a